 THE MAXWELL STREET MARKET TODAY

-FRESH PRODUCE, RARE FINDS, AND GREAT STREET CUISINE
+FRESH PRODUCE, RARE FINDS, GREAT STREET CUISINE, and cultural programming

 Even though in 1994 the Market was moved from its historic location and the built environment so central to its vitality, the spirit of the entrepreneur remains in a Sunday morning mecca for bargain hunters looking for new or used items at Roosevelt Road and Deplanes Street.
 The vendors ranks today have been joined by many Latinos, and delicious south-of-the-border food smells waft through the air.
 Learn more about the New Market at http://www.cityofchicago.org/city/en/depts/dca/supp_info/maxwell_street_market.html